 Americ.
-Rebzikade: From Lamiot - Eig.
-Plant, CC BY-SA 3.0 , Link
+Vine leafhopper : From Lamiot - Eig.
+Work, CC BY-SA 3.0 , link

-Buffalo ikat: André Mégroz www.insects.ch
+Buffalo cicada: André Mégroz www.insects.ch

-Blood-cicada: André Mégroz www.insects.ch
+Blood cicada: André Mégroz www.insects.ch

-Glassy-Winged-Sharpshooter: By Reyes Garcia III, link
+Glassy-Winged Sharpshooter: By Reyes Garcia III, Link

-Orient Cicada: Michael Stemmer www.naturraum-stux.de
+Oriental cicada: Michael Stemmer www.naturraum-stux.de

 Pierce disease: © enbiotech srl